developerings/Style-Guide/README.md

 - A Foot Gun is a feature that you use to shoot yourself in the foot, and he admits that he put a lot of those into JavaScript.
 - "*Just because a foot gun is in the language, doesn't necessarily mean you want to be shooting your foot off."*
 - Because there are so many foot guns in JavaScript, you have to program with a lot of discipline.
 - The same principle applies to Sass.
-Just because we can next selectors endlessly, doesn't mean we should.
+Just because we can nest selectors endlessly, doesn't mean we should.

-####There are two types of time spent in writing programs.
+####Crockford talks about two types of time spent in writing programs:
 - The time it takes to write the code.
 - The time it takes to make the code work right.